 In Canada - Call your doctor for medical advice about side effects.
 You may report side effects to Health Canada at 1-866-234-2345.

-Before taking tinidazole, tell your doctor or pharmacist if you are allergic to it; or to metronidazole; or if you have any other allergies.
+Before taking tinidazole, tell your doctor or pharmacist if you are allergic to it; or to other antibiotics (such as metronidazole); or if you have any other allergies.
 This product may contain inactive ingredients, which can cause allergic reactions or other problems.
 Talk to your pharmacist for more details.

 During pregnancy, this medication should be used only when clearly needed.
 Discuss the risks and benefits with your doctor.

 This drug passes into breast milk and could have undesirable effects on a nursing infant.
-Breast-feeding is not recommended while using this drug and for at least 3 days after finishing this medicine.
-Consult your doctor before breast-feeding.
+Breastfeeding is not recommended while using this drug and for at least 3 days after the last dose.
+Consult your doctor before breastfeeding.

 Do not share this medication with others.

-If you are being treated for a certain infection (trichomoniasis), all sexual partners may also need treatment to avoid re-infection.
-During treatment, avoid sexual intercourse, or always use latex or polyurethane condoms.
+If you are being treated for trichomoniasis, all sexual partners may also need to be treated to avoid re-infection.
+During treatment, avoid sexual intercourse, or always use a latex or polyurethane condom.